SarthakPhatate/Review-Scrapper/README.md

 We’ll deploy this application to the Heroku cloud, and then anybody with the URL can then consume our app.

 The website will look as follows
+Search Page of the website

 ![Search Page of the website](https://github.com/SarthakPhatate/Review-Scrapper/blob/master/SearchPage.png)

+Review Page of the website

 ![Review Page of the website](https://github.com/SarthakPhatate/Review-Scrapper/blob/master/ReviewPage.png)